elikennie/chessGame/README.md

 # chessGame
-a chess game against an ai created for CS 2210
+a chess game against a bot created for my university course

 requires arguments to be input in order to run, accepts arguments as: